contributte/datagrid/.docs/columns.md

 $grid->setColumnsSummary(['in', 'out']);
 ```

 Summary will be aligned to the same site as the column it is counting.
-By default, number format is taken also from it's column, but you can change the formatting (for each sum separately):
+By default, number format is taken also from its column, but you can change the formatting (for each sum separately):

 ```php
 $grid->setColumnsSummary(['in', 'out'])